-Council will manage workplace reforms in accordance with clause 6.4 - Consultation and Notification of Workplace Change and in accordance with the commitments in clause 6.5 to maintain a permanent workforce and consider redundancy as a last resort.
+Council will manage workplace reforms in accordance with clause 6.4 - Consultation and Notification of consider redundancy as a last resort.
 Council acknowledges that the existing permanent core operational workforce is required to undertake the current level of service provision and Council is committed to utilising its own permanent workforce.